Custom Telehealth Software for Stroke Care

 App for patients

-When designing a unique feature set for a telestroke solution, ScienceSoft's healthcare IT consultants take into account customers' business needs and requirements.
-Here is the list of common features ScienceSoft implements:
+When designing a unique feature set for a telestroke solution, ScienceSoft's healthcare IT consultants consider each customers' unique business needs and requirements.
+Here is the list of common features we implement:

 Remote stroke care consulting for emergency centers